 This type of treatment can be done by doctors, nurses, or caretakers.
-It can help you readjust to your surroundings and reducing anxiety.
-Examples of this intervention include: Placing a clock and calendar in your room.Darkening the room at night and providing natural light during the day time hours.Maintaining a quiet, noise-free room.Using earplugs and/or eye shades during sleep to help reduce night noise.Reminding you often of the day and time, where you are, and why you are there.Placing familiar objects around you such as family photographs or objects from home.
+It can help you readjust to your surroundings and reduce anxiety.
+Examples of this intervention include: Placing a clock and calendar in your room.Darkening the room at night and providing natural light during the daytime hours.Maintaining a quiet, noise-free room.Using earplugs and/or eye shades during sleep to help reduce night noise.Reminding you often of the day and time, where you are, and why you are there.Placing familiar objects around you, such as family photographs or objects from home.

 A number of steps have been shown to help prevent delirium in hospitalized patients at risk for delirium.
 These steps include: Using memory orientation aidsListening to relaxation tapesDoing light exercise—when possible and if advised by your doctorUsing vision and hearing aids when necessary